AhmedYasserIbrahim/Recruit-PSU/README.md

 # Preview

 We created a folder containing images related to the Recruit-PSU project.
 This folder serves as a visual reference to showcase the different pages and features of the platform.
 You can access this folder [here](https://github.com/AhmedYasserIbrahim/Recruit-PSU/tree/main/Photos).

+The advertisement video was also created and it can be found in this repository.
+Click [Here](https://github.com/AhmedYasserIbrahim/Recruit-PSU/blob/main/Advertisement%20Video.md) to view the video folder.